"I'd just quit": Man's paycheck after heavy R8k deductions leaves SA stressed

 SA weighs in on man's finances

-Others responded with helpful advice on how he could better manage his debt and finances.
+Others responded with helpful advice on better managing his debt and finances.

 duduzile_mfusi asked: